 The Trustees intend to apply all funds that they raise to the principal aims and activities of the charity.
 Reserves are calculated by the Trustees at a level sufficient to mitigate the risks facing the charity.
-During the year the charity has reviewed and amended its reserves policy.
-The Trustees judge that the charity should aim to hold sufficient funds to cover overhead costs for 3-4 months, along with the budgeted costs for imminent live performance and recording costs.
+The Trustees judge that the charity should aim to hold sufficient funds to cover overhead costs for 3-4 months, along with the budgeted expenditure for imminent live performance and recording costs.

-The income of the charity comes from a variety of sources; however it is not certain and more than 50% needs to be raised from voluntary sources each year to cover planned activity.
-In many cases, the charity has to plan activity before the necessary funding is secured.
-In contrast, some event costs, including venue hires, require commitment well in advance of the event and are non-refundable.
-Holding reserves sufficient to meet costs of imminent performances will give better flexibility to cover any temporary shortfall in incoming resources, and allow the charity to cope and respond in case of unforeseen adverse circumstances, buying the charity sufficient time to implement specific remedial plans.
+The income of the charity comes from a variety of sources; however it is never guaranteed and more than 50% needs to be raised from voluntary sources each year to cover planned activity.
+In most cases, the charity has to plan activity way before the necessary funding is secured - often up to three years in advance. additionally, with some event costs, including venue hires, commitment is required well in advance of the event and payments are non-refundable.
+Holding reserves sufficient to meet costs of imminent performances is necessary to enable us to to cover any temporary shortfall in incoming resources and allow the charity to cope and respond in case of unforeseen adverse circumstances, buying the charity sufficient time to implement specific remedial plans.
+(In the past, such circumstances have included terrorist attacks and alerts which have directly affected our performances, the swathe of cancellations caused by the pandemic and artist illness.

-At 31 August 2022 the minimum level of free reserves required under the reserves policy was calculated at £220,000.
-The charity held £223,101 of general reserves at the year-end date, slightly ahead of the amount needed under the reserves policy, however this amount is deemed acceptable to the Trustees given the economic risks currently faced.
-The charity additionally held £76,384 (2021: £76,576) of restricted funds, which are to be used in relation to specific planned performance and educational projects.
+At 31 August 2023 the minimum level of free reserves required under the reserves policy was calculated at £245,000.
+The charity held £243,329 of general reserves at the year-end date, close to the amount needed under the reserves policy.
+This amount is deemed acceptable to the Trustees given the economic risks currently faced.
+The charity additionally held £69,782 (2022: £76,384) of restricted funds, which are to be used in relation to specific planned performance and educational projects.